TranslatorSRI/Plater/README.md

             }
     ```

-2. In cases where there are attributes in neo4j that are not specified in attr_val_map.json, PLATER will try to resolve a biolink class by using the original attribute name using Biolink model toolkit.
+2. In cases where there are attributes in the graph that are not specified in attr_val_map.json, PLATER will try to resolve a biolink class by using the original attribute name using Biolink model toolkit.
 3. If the above steps fail the attribute will be presented having `"attribute_type_id": "biolink:Attribute"` and `"value_type_id": "EDAM:data_0006"`
-4. If there are attributes that is not needed for presentation through TRAPI [Skip_attr.json](https://github.com/TranslatorSRI/Plater/blob/master/skip_attr.json) can be used to specify attribute names in neo4j to skip.
+4. If there are attributes that is not needed for presentation through TRAPI [Skip_attr.json](https://github.com/TranslatorSRI/Plater/blob/master/skip_attr.json) can be used to specify attribute names in neo4j or memgraph to skip.
    KGX loading adds a new attributes `provided_by` and `knowledge_source` to nodes and edges respectively, which are the file name used to load the graph.
 By default, we have included these to the skip list.

 ### Provenance